 - Good nutrition is important.
-Eat a balanced diet including lots of fresh fruit and vegetables, lean protein and whole grains - Drink plenty of water and be careful to prevent dehydration by avoiding excessive alcohol and caffeinated drinks - Maintain a normal weight and maintain your muscle mass to help keep your cholesterol and blood sugar within normal limits - Exercise is very beneficial for people with MPNs and helps to fight fatigue.
-Be sure to check with your GP and haematologist before launching on any new programme and start slowly and gently if you have not exercised before - Stop smoking.
-Ask your GP if you need help - Ensure that you have your blood pressure and cholesterol checked yearly at your GP surgery
+Eat a balanced diet including lots of fresh fruit and vegetables, lean protein and whole grains. - Drink plenty of water and be careful to prevent dehydration by avoiding excessive alcohol and caffeinated drinks. - Maintain a normal weight and maintain your muscle mass to help keep your cholesterol and blood sugar within normal limits. - Exercise is very beneficial for people with MPNs and helps to fight fatigue.
+Be sure to check with your GP and haematologist before launching on any new programme and start slowly and gently if you have not exercised before. - Stop smoking.
+Ask your GP if you need help.